Table of Contents

 Problem solving, leadership, critical thinking, public speaking, collaboration, time management, writing and interpersonal skills are highly emphasized during this internship.
 Projects and assignments are planned to help interns develop these skills.
 Plan and implement nutrition care in a variety of settings.

 The program consists of 1200 hours of supervised practice scheduled by intern with six hours of didactic instruction and project management on Fridays.
-The program typically starts late August and is completed by the end of the following May, although can have flexibility with scheduling, but must be completed within 15 months of starting.
+The program typically starts late August or early September and is completed by the end of the following May, although you can have flexibility with scheduling, but must be completed within 15 months of starting.

 Successful completion of the Dietetic Internship will result in receipt of a Dietetic Internship verification statement and eligibility to take the Registered Dietitian (RD) exam administered by the Commission of Dietetic Registration (CDR).
 Upon obtaining the RD, former interns are directed to seek appropriate licensure/certification in the state where employed.
 Dietitians working in Wisconsin are eligible to become a certified dietitian (CD) upon successful completion of the RD exam.